contentful/slash-developers/out/javascript/tutorials/using-js-cda-sdk.md

 })
 ```

 You can specify an ordering parameter to get more predictable results.
-You can read more about ordering parameters in the [search parameters API](/developers/docs/references/content-delivery-api/#/reference/search-parameters/order) reference guide.
+You can read more about ordering parameters in the [search parameters](/developers/docs/references/content-delivery-api/#/reference/search-parameters/order) reference guide.

 ## Retrieving linked entries